What the best fan has

 - A good warranty.
 Our top-rated fans offer warranties ranging from one to five years.

 - Nice looks.
 A fan can't do its job if it must be hidden in a closet any time visitors show up.

 Know before you go

 Where will you use the fan?
-The size and type of fan you choose will depend on the size of the space it needs to cool.
-Larger fans work best in larger rooms, while a tabletop fan can cool a work cubicle.
-Tower fans can cool a medium-sized room yet fit into a narrow space.
-Also consider how the noise of the fan will affect your activities in that area.
+The size and type of fan you choose depend on the size of the space it needs to cool.
+Large floor fans work best in larger rooms, while a tabletop fan can cool a work cubicle.
+Tower fans can cool a full-sized room yet fit into a narrow space.
+Also, consider how the noise of the fan will affect your activities.
 In a family room, you may need a quieter fan that won't drown out the TV.
 In a bedroom, a slightly louder fan may be desirable because it muffles other noises.

 Will you use the fan in multiple rooms?
 If you plan to move the fan from room to room, it should be easy to lift.
 You'll also need to check the length of the cord to make sure it can always reach an outlet.
 Some small fans can fold up and be packed into a suitcase for traveling.

 Do you have children?
 If so, make sure your fan blades are protected from tiny fingers.
 You might choose a bladeless fan or a tower fan, which has a fine-mesh grate rather than a grille.
-Another option is a fan with soft blades made of cloth or rubber, but that won't stop them from tangling in hair or poking the eyes of a toddler who decides to stick his face right in the fan.
+Some fans lack grilles because they have soft blades made of cloth or rubber, but that won't stop them from tangling in hair or poking the eyes of a toddler who decides to stick his face right in the fan.

 Which is more important: airflow or noise level?
 In general, there's a trade-off between the two: The more air a fan moves, the more noise it will make.
-However, some fans are particularly loud or quiet for their power level.
+However, some fans are particularly loud or quiet for their air-moving capabilities.
 If possible, test out the fan in the store so you can both hear it and feel it in person.